swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 and so forth.

-Assuming there are five cases in the `Food` enumeration, this test function will, when run, be invoked 5 × 100 = 500 times with every possible combination of food and order size.
+Assuming there are five cases in the `Food` enumeration, this test function will, when run, be invoked 500 times (5 x 100) with every possible combination of food and order size.
 These combinations are referred to as the collections' [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product).